weinberg/SQLToy/README.md

 # jsdb

-SQL operations written in Javascript to demonstrate how JOINs work in SQL.
+SQL operations written in Javascript for educational purposes.

+### Cool a new database!
+Is this a great database to use in production?

+Hell no. Don't use this for anything except learning about how SQL processes a query.

+### What operations are supported?

+Basic implementations of the following:

+- FROM
+- CROSS JOIN
+- INNER JOIN
+- LEFT JOIN
+- RIGHT JOIN
+- WHERE
+- GROUP BY
+- Aggregate functions: ARRAY_AGG, MAX, MIN, COUNT
+- SELECT
+- DISTINCT
+- ORDER BY
+- OFFSET
+- LIMIT

-# What is a Join?
+### What is a Join?

 A join operation in a relational database is a cross-join of the joined tables with a filtering predicate applied to the result.